ncsutsun4/project2/ST558project2.md

 ## 4\.
 Linear regression model selection

-For linear regression, I first fit a **full model** with all predictor features included, then a backward step-wise selection method (step function) is going to be used to select important features in the **reduced model** using **AIC** as the major selection criterion.
+For linear regression, I first fit a **full model** with all predictor features included, then use the backward step-wise selection method (step function) to select important features in the **reduced model** using **AIC** as the major selection criterion.
 Also, **adjusted R square, AICc, BIC** from two models are also listed.

 ``` r
 # Fit the data in a full model with all predictors.